aviramst/ec2sync/README.md

 #Usage:

-Add the following rows to your hosts file (/etc/hosts):
+Add the following rows to your hosts file:
 ```
 # ec2sync-section-start #
 # ec2sync-section-end #